 The Shape of Adult Eating Disorders

-- Different shapes, sizes, and severities, suffer from anorexia to bulimia, EDNOS, binge eating disorder, subclinical eating disorders, and orthorexia.
+- Adultsstruggling with eating disorders have varying shapes, sizes, and severities, and may suffer from anorexia, bulimia, OSFED, binge eating disorder, subclinical eating disorders, and/or orthorexia.

 - Some struggled since youth and have never escaped the grip of these obsessions.